-As the need to fill vacancies arises in the future, the Nominating and Governance Committee will refer to its list of potential candidates that is maintained and updated on an on-going basis and will seek individuals qualified to become board members for recommendation to the board.
-The Nominating and Governance Committee would consider potential director candidates recommended by stockholders and use the same criteria for screening all candidates, regardless of who proposed such candidates.
-See "Stockholder Communications" below for information on how our stockholders may communicate with our board of directors.
+As the need to fill vacancies arises in the future, our Nominating and Governance Committee will refer to its list of potential candidates that is maintained and updated on an on-going basis and will seek individuals qualified to become Board members for recommendation to our Board.
+Our Nominating and Governance Committee would consider potential director candidates recommended by stockholders and use the same criteria for screening all candidates, regardless of who proposed such candidates.
+See "Stockholder Communications" below for information on how our stockholders may communicate with our Board of Directors.
 See "Proposals of Stockholders" below for further information on making director nominations.

-The Nominating and Governance Committee and board of directors consider whether candidates for nomination to the board of directors possess the following qualifications, among others:
+Our Nominating and Governance Committee and Board of Directors consider whether candidates for nomination to our Board of Directors possess the following qualifications, among others:

-- (a) the highest level of personal and professional ethics, integrity, and values; - (b) expertise that is useful to us and is complementary to the background and expertise of the other members of the board of directors; - (c) a willingness and ability to devote the time necessary to carry out the duties and responsibilities of membership on the board of directors; - (d) a desire to ensure that our operations and financial reporting are effected in a transparent manner and in compliance with applicable laws, rules, and regulations; and - (e) a dedication to the representation of the best interests of all our stockholders, including our founding members.
+- (a) the highest level of personal and professional ethics, integrity, and values; - (b) expertise that is useful to us and is complementary to the background and expertise of the other members of our Board of Directors; - (c) a willingness and ability to devote the time necessary to carry out the duties and responsibilities of membership on our Board of Directors; - (d) a desire to ensure that our operations and financial reporting are effected in a transparent manner and in compliance with applicable laws, rules, and regulations; and - (e) a dedication to the representation of the best interests of all our stockholders, including our founding members.

 Diversity of Directors.
-In considering whether to recommend any candidate for inclusion in the slate of director nominees, the Nominating and Governance Committee complies with the Company's Corporate Governance Guidelines and Corporate Code of Conduct.
+In considering whether to recommend any candidate for inclusion in the slate of director nominees, our Nominating and Governance Committee complies with the Company's Corporate Governance Guidelines and Corporate Code of Conduct.
 In addition to considering the qualifications listed above, the Committee seeks nominees that will complement the existing members and provide diversity of background, professional expertise, gender and ethnicity.
-The Nominating and Governance Committee periodically reviews and assesses its evaluation process for considering nominee directors.
+Our Nominating and Governance Committee periodically reviews and assesses its evaluation process for considering nominee directors.